risvh/miniOneLifeCompile/README.md

 `./getDependencies.sh`
 Get the dependencies required by the game.

-`./getEditorDependencies.sh`
-Get the dependencies required by the editor.

 `PLATFORM_OVERRIDE`
 Override the platform defaults.
 The scripts by default compile the game and editor for Windows and server for Linux.
 Put 1 inside this file for Linux or 5 for Windows if you're not happy about the defaults but too lazy to type the alternative number.